 Treatment for pulmonary fibrosis

 For a very few people, having a lung transplant might be an option if the pulmonary fibrosis progresses and isn’t stabilised by treatment.
-Transplants are rare - just 214 lung transplants were carried out in England in 2017-18.
-And not all of these were for people with pulmonary fibrosis.
+Transplants are rare – according to the NHS Annual Activity Report, 91 lung transplants were carried out in the UK in 2020-21, although this statistic was affected by the coronavirus pandemic.
+Not all of these were for people with pulmonary fibrosis.

-There are significant risks in having a transplant.
-According to UK data, 81% of people are alive one year after a lung transplant, and 56% are alive 5 years afterwards.
-The survival rate at 10 years is 34%.
+There are significant risks in having a lung transplant.
+According to UK data, 81% of people are alive one year after a lung transplant, and 58% are alive five years afterwards.
+The survival rate after 10 years is 38%.

 Palliative care specialists are experts in symptom management and may help at various times during your illness, not just in the final stages.
 Palliative care focuses on controlling your symptoms, such as breathlessness, fatigue and anxiety.
 It may also stop treatments that are not working or causing side effects.
 The focus is on addressing issues to improve the quality of life for you, your family and carers.